yWorks/yGuard/docs/task_documentation.md

 </class>
 ```

-This example shows the very common use case of excluding a complete public API from the shrinking and obfuscation process.
+This example shows the very common use case of excluding a complete public API from the obfuscation process.
 There is an abbreviation for this use case: you can omit the `patternset` element, since in the case where the `classes` attribute is specified and there is no `patternset` child element used, the task will automatically apply this rule.
 In this example all classes will be exposed, that are either `public` or `protected`.
 Their methods and fields will be exposed as long as they are declared `public` or `protected`.
 If a class is `package-private` or `private` (inner classes), neither itself nor its methods or fields will be exposed.

 The last example shows how to keep the `public` methods of certain classes only, but neither field names nor the class names themselves.
 ```xml